kyyahan3/Redis_Chatbot/README.md

+## Purpose
+-	Creating a simple chatbot using Redis's Pub/Sub mechanism
+-	Through practice, obtaining a solid understanding of related concepts such as real-time messaging, Redis Pub/Sub, and integrating Redis with Python
+-	Interacting with Docker containers and becoming proficient in the use of docker-compose

 ## Database management
 I use HASH to store user information because we have multiple kinds of information for one user to record.
 I also used a set to store all the user names for fast look-up.